← Back to Blog

 And wait.

-The average response time for email candidate submissions is 3-5 business days.
+The average response time for email candidate submissions is 3–5 business days.
 For many roles, it is longer.
-Some submissions never get a response at all — they disappear into the hiring manager's inbox, buried under 200 other emails.
+Some submissions never get a response at all — they disappear into the hiring manager's inbox, buried under 200 other emails they haven't gotten to.
+Others get a reply weeks later, after the best candidates have already accepted offers elsewhere.

 This delay is not because hiring managers do not care.
-It is because the email format is fundamentally wrong for candidate review.
+It is because the email format is fundamentally wrong for candidate review — and it has been since Gmail replaced the fax machine.

 Why Email Fails for Candidate Review

 Information overload.
-A typical candidate submission email includes an attached CV (2-4 pages), a cover summary, and sometimes additional notes.
+A typical candidate submission email includes an attached CV (2–4 pages), a cover summary, and sometimes additional notes.
 The hiring manager has to open the attachment, read the full document, cross-reference it against the job requirements, and formulate a response.
-For a shortlist of 5 candidates, that is 10-20 pages of reading plus response composition.
-Busy hiring managers defer this work.
+For a shortlist of 5 candidates, that is 10–20 pages of reading plus response composition.
+Busy hiring managers defer this work — sometimes indefinitely.

 No structure.
 Email submissions arrive as unstructured text and attachments.
 There is no consistent format for comparing candidates against each other or against the role requirements.
-Each agency — and sometimes each recruiter — presents candidates differently.
+Each agency — and sometimes each recruiter within an agency — presents candidates differently.
+Hiring managers have to reverse-engineer your submission format before they can even begin evaluating candidates.

 Threading nightmare.
 When a recruiter submits 5 candidates over a week, the hiring manager has 5 separate email threads to manage.
-Feedback gets scattered.
+Feedback gets scattered across threads.
 Decisions get delayed because the manager cannot easily see all candidates in one view.
+Comparison between candidates — the core of making a shortlist decision — becomes a cognitive exercise of juggling multiple browser tabs or email windows.

 The result is predictable: slow feedback, missed candidates, and frustrated recruiters chasing responses instead of making placements.